gabrielrpopa/sqlThunder/README.md

 Exporting any rdbms, Elasticsearch, Mongodb dataset or CSV to in-mem SQL DBs for instant query in SQL language.

-Inter-team, inter-company collaboration by sending/receiving files (embedded dbs or CSV) to/from SqlThunder instances.
+Sending/receiving files (embedded dbs or CSV) to/from other SqlThunder instances.

 Distributed scripting execution.